CQQXY161120/Instance-Selection/README.md

 ## Prerequisite

-we implement our methods by Python 3.8.
+We implement our methods by Python 3.8.
 The environment is as bellow:

 - Anaconda 3
 - Linux operating system or Windows operating system